 - Denied.
 Denied for users in this Group.

 - Click Save in Toolbar at top.
 When the screen refreshes, the Calculated Setting column will show the effective permission for this Group and Action.

 At the top of the page you will see the toolbar shown in the Screenshot above.
-The functions are:

 - Save.
-Saves the item and stays in the current screen.
+Saves the users options and stays in the current screen.

 - Save & Close.
-Saves the item and closes the current screen.
+Saves the users options and closes the current screen.

 - Close.
 Closes the current screen and returns to the previous screen without saving any modifications you may have made.
-This toolbar icon is not shown if you are creating a new item.

 - Help.
 Opens this help screen.